aimms/function-reference/data-management/case-management/casefilegetcontenttype.rst

         on your local file system, or to a network location.

     *contents*
-        An element parameter in ``AllSubsetsOfAllIdentifiers``.
+        An element parameter in :aimms:set:`AllSubsetsOfAllIdentifiers`.
 On return it holds the reference to the subset that was used when saving the case file.